 Will AI Replace K-12 Teachers?

-Education sector health:46.9Transitional(higher = stronger market)
+Education sector health:37.7Displacement Pressure(higher = stronger market)

 Scored against: claude-sonnet-4-6 + gpt-4o